almlab/info/comp-resources/datasets/README.md

 of downloading all those files!
 Files and associated documentation are on coyote: /net/radiodurans/alm/lab/data/hmp/trim/

+These deconvoluted files (as well as the bad SRA ones) are also now on S3: `almlab.bucket/lab/hmp`.

+There's probably an easier way/place to access these data.
+If you know it, you should update this with that info!

 # Case control meta-analysis datasets

 As part of my (Claire's) [meta-analysis](http://biorxiv.org/content/early/2017/05/08/134031),